Skip to main content

 Flow-Mediated Dilation (FMD) Measures endothelial function, an early sign of vascular health.
 Directly influenced by nitric oxide bioavailability, which is modulated by sex hormones.

-The comprehensive assessment of these biomarkers, combined with a deep understanding of the underlying endocrinology and metabolic pathways, allows for a truly personalized and proactive approach to during hormonal optimization.
+The comprehensive assessment of these biomarkers, combined with a deep understanding of the underlying endocrinology and metabolic pathways, allows for a truly personalized and proactive approach to cardiovascular health during hormonal optimization.
 It is a testament to the body’s interconnectedness, where supporting one system often yields benefits across the entire physiological landscape.

 References